 Addresses: 1208 W Webster Ave and 254 E Ontario St

 Sweet Mandy B’s Cupcakes is a must-visit for anyone in the area.
-The cupcakes are old-fashioned and homemade, and the shops have bright, colorful décor that is sure to attract children.
-In addition to the great taste and fun atmosphere, Sweet Mandy B’s offers a wide variety of flavors and toppings.
+The cupcakes are old-fashioned and homemade, and the shops have bright, colorful décor to attract children.
+In addition to the great taste and fun atmosphere, Sweet Mandy B’s offers various flavors and toppings.

-They currently have two locations.
-One in Lincoln Park off Webster Ave and the other in the Streeterville neighborhood on Ontario.
-If you’re staying downtown, the Streeterville location will likely be the closest for you.
+They currently have two locations—one in Lincoln Park off Webster Ave and the other in the Streeterville neighborhood on Ontario.
+If you’re staying downtown, the Streeterville location will likely be closest.

 23. Indulge in the Chicago Diner Scene (Especially the Shakes)

-While there are many great options to choose from, The Chicago Diner is a must-visit for anyone looking for a delicious, hearty meal.
+While there are many great options, The Chicago Diner is a must-visit for anyone looking for a delicious, hearty meal.
 The Chicago Diner is an all-vegetarian establishment, which may come as a surprise to some.
 However, what they lack in the meat, they more than make up for in flavor.

 24. Shop and Dine Along the Magnificent Mile

 The Magnificent Mile is a six-block stretch of Michigan Avenue in downtown Chicago.
-Some of the shops you’ll find on the Magnificent Mile include high-end retailers like Saks Fifth Avenue and Neiman Marcus, as well as more budget-friendly stores like H&M and Uniqlo.
+Some of the shops you’ll find on the Magnificent Mile include high-end retailers like Saks Fifth Avenue and Neiman Marcus and more budget-friendly stores like H&M and Uniqlo.

 Along the Magnificent Mile, you’ll find 275 eateries and over 450 retail stores, ranging from flagship locations for Nike and Zara to some of the Windy City’s most well-known boutique shops.
-You could even take a stroll along the riverwalk along the Chicago River in summer to take in the beautiful river scenes.
+You could even wander along the riverwalk along the Chicago River in summer to take in the beautiful river scenes.